 [Section 31D inserted by No. 42 of 2004 s.
 21.]

 31E.
-Lump sum compensation for noise induced hearing loss
+Noise induced hearing loss, worker may elect to get lump sum for in some cases

 (1) Subject to Schedule 7 and this section, a worker suffering from noise induced hearing loss is entitled to compensation for that loss under item 44 of Part 2 of the table in Schedule 2 if the worker so elects as provided by section 31H.